 Kathy's Northern Patagonia off the beaten path expedition

-Kathy Jarvis has just returned from a research trip to South America.
+Kathy Jarvis, director of Andean Trails, has just returned from a research foray into Chilean Patagonia, South America.
 Here are the answers to our questions - they will make you want to go!

 Where have you just been?

 What did you see and do?

 We spent a month travelling south, from Balmaceda to Punta Arenas.